tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 An _amount_ is a defined, positive integer, quantity of a resource.

 #### Transactions
-A _transaction_ is one or multiple transfer(s) _fixed amounts_ of resources between two _identified / authenticated_ players.
+A _transaction_ is one or multiple transfer(s) of _fixed amounts_ of resources between two _identified / authenticated_ players.
+The player _sending_ the resource will later be referred either as the _sending player_ or _paying player_ or _payer_ or _sender_.
+The player _receiving_ the resource will later be referred either as the _receiving player_ or _paid player_ or _payee_ or _recipient_.

 A transaction can either be unidirectional, that is to say, a player transfers resource to another player and that is all,  or bidirectional.
 In the latter case, two players transfer resources to each other.

 A bidirectional transaction is _composed_ of two unidirectional transactions.

 #### Immediate transactions
-_Immediate_ transaction are the basic transactions: As soon as the transaction is validated, the transfer(s) of resources is/are applied.
+_Immediate_ transactions are the basic transactions: As soon as the transaction is validated, the transfer(s) of resources is/are applied.
 There can be no other interaction, nothing else can happen in the game between validation and application of the transaction.

-A a consequence, when a player agrees on an _immediate_ transaction, she is assured that the transaction will be fulfilled if it's validated by the judging party.
+As a consequence, when a player agrees on an _immediate_ transaction, she is assured that the transaction will be fulfilled if it's validated by the judging party.

 #### Delayed / scheduled transactions
-_Scheduled_ or _delayed_ transactions are transaction where some transfer(s) of resources is/are not immediate.
+_Scheduled_ or _delayed_ transactions are transactions where some transfer(s) of resources is/are not immediate.

 A delayed transaction is a transaction with an additional information about an absolute game time unit.
-The amount to be transferred in this _delayed_ transaction has to be completed (strictly) _before_ this absolute game time.
+The amount in this _delayed_ transaction has to be completely transferred (strictly) _before_ this absolute game time unit.

 When the game's clock ticks to this absolute time unit, it will tell the judge that there is some delayed transaction that should be checked for having been completed.
-The judging party will then check if the transactions has been completed by the players participating in the scheduled transaction.
+The judging party will then check if the transactions have been completed by the players participating in the scheduled transaction.
 If the player that was supposed to transfer the resources did not transfer the exact amount of resources it was supposed to, this player will be considered as a cheater.

 Just like immediate transactions, delayed transactions can be either _unidirectional_ or _bidirectional_.
 A bidirectional transaction is said to be _delayed_ or _scheduled_ if and only if at least one of the two unidirectional transactions is it composed of, is a delayed transaction.

 #### Voting promises transactions
 Voting promises are a type of delayed transactions.
-Voting promises are promises that a given player will vote a given number of time before a given absolute game's time unit.
+Voting promises are promises that a given player will cast a given number of votes to the _recipient_ of the transaction before a given absolute game's time unit.

 #### Valid transaction
 A _transaction_ is said to be _valid_ if and only if: